Workplace Bullying—True Stories, Statistics, and Tips

 "After 20 years as a consultant/trainer on sexual harassment and discrimination, I founded The Bully-Proof Company due to the terrible statistics and the stark reality that adult bullying victims have to deal with at work.
-Thirty-seven percent of U.S. employees say they have been bullied or have witnessed a bullying incident at work.
+37% of U.S. employees say they have been bullied or have witnessed a bullying incident at work.
 That adds up to about 73 million people."

 What to Do If It Happens to You

 Of course, this isn't always possible when the bully is your boss or your supervisor.
 In this case, you might try to enlist the help of someone else reasonably high up in the hierarchy.
-If the bully is your co-worker, consider blowing the whistle and reporting the incidents to your supervisor or boss if confronting her directly doesn't stop.
+If the bully is your co-worker, consider blowing the whistle and reporting the incidents to your supervisor or boss if confronting them directly doesn't stop.
 Name the bully.
 Go ahead and point a finger.

 Document each event.
 Note times, dates, and other details.
 If possible, get statements from witnesses in case your version of events is disputed...and it might be.